 |Private Medical College||35075|

-The most difficult time for any of the students is to wait after NEET till the counseling process to know whether he/she is getting a college of his/her choice or not?
-Sometime this dilemma continues for couple of months due to multiple rounds of counseling.
-It has become more difficult due to parallel counseling of All India Quota and various States due to COVID-19.
-The counseling process is very complex where 600+ Govt. and Private colleges offer 91000+ Seats and fee variation is also huge that ranges from less than 1 Lac to 2.5 Cr for the course.
+The most difficult time for any of the students is to wait after NEET till the Counselling process to know whether he/she is getting a college of his/her choice or not?
+Sometime this dilemma continues for couple of months due to multiple rounds of Counselling.
+It has become more difficult due to parallel Counselling of All India Quota and various States due to COVID-19.
+The Counselling process is very complex where 600+ Govt. and Private colleges offer 91000+ Seats and fee variation is also huge that ranges from less than 1 Lac to 2.5 Cr for the course.

 Dreams shatter when any silly mistake in choice filling or wrong selection of college leads to getting a poor ranked college.
 Imagine getting paid seats or no seats at all due to lack of genuine guidance!